PlayerYK/AutoRedirect/store/description.en.md

-# AutoRedirect - Smart URL Redirection
+# AutoRedirect - URL Redirection

-**AutoRedirect** is a powerful smart URL redirection Chrome extension built on Manifest V3 architecture.
+**AutoRedirect** is a powerful URL redirection Chrome extension built on Manifest V3 architecture.
 It enables seamless environment switching, domain migration, and link optimization, dramatically boosting your browsing and development efficiency.

 ## ✨ Core Features